RahulPrajapat7/atools/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `cd backend` then
+### `npm start`

+Runs the backend of the app in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+Note: you  have to start both backend and frontend individually with the help of npm start.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\